makesites/grunt-3d/readme.md

 npm install grunt-3d
 ```

 ## Usage

-In your gruntfile, configure each supported converter you'd like to use seperately.
+In your gruntfile.js, configure each supported converter you'd like to use seperately.

 Then include the main task repository
 ```
 grunt.loadNpmTasks('grunt-3d');
 ```

-Don't forget to setup a (at least) default task, for example:
+Don't forget to setup (at least) a default task:
 ```
 grunt.registerTask('default', ['three_obj']);
 ```

 ## Credits